tmytek/tlkcore-examples/examples/Python/README.md

           * `sudo systemctl stop firewalld`
       * macOS
           * `sudo /usr/libexec/ApplicationFirewall/socketfilterfw --setglobalstate off`
-  4. Argument assign image path from directory or website to main.py
+  4. Replace `{IMAGE_PATH}` for your FW image path from directory or website to main.py

           python3 main.py --dfu {IMAGE_PATH}

+* Note

+  You can use `--dc` to provide your device information, but be careful if the device IP is assigned by DHCP, as a DFU reboot might change it to another IP address!

 ## Extra usage